-Numerous stakeholders were involved, and the local community voiced their concerns throughout the cleanup process, including an expressed desire to see the site as a community and ecological asset.
-Haley & Aldrich was chosen for both our innovative thinking to optimize the site remediation and our ability to collaborate with the client, EPA, state of Kansas, and other local entities to successfully address the community’s input and facilitate the site’s redevelopment.
+Numerous stakeholders were involved, and the local community voiced concerns throughout the cleanup process, including an expressed desire to see the site as a community and ecological asset.
+Haley & Aldrich was chosen for both our innovative thinking to optimize the site remediation and our ability to collaborate with the client, the EPA, the state of Kansas, and other local entities to successfully address the community’s input and facilitate the site’s redevelopment.

 While Haley & Aldrich did not prepare the original feasibility study, we did identify opportunities to improve the effectiveness of the remedial action plan (RAP) and facilitated acceptance of the modified RAP with the stakeholders.
 We also worked closely with the client to facilitate a cleanup conducive to the desired future redevelopment of the site, which included a pollinator habitat and educational trail for monarch butterflies

-- Built full consensus among property owners and other stakeholders concerned with our client’s strategy
+Built full consensus among property owners and other stakeholders concerned with our client’s strategy

-- Reduced costs by more than $10 million compared to EPA’s original expectations for full site excavation
+Reduced costs by more than $10 million compared to EPA’s original expectations for full site excavation

-- Decreased costs by an additional $2 million compared to the original feasibility study through technical refinements, including special treatment of hot spots
+Decreased costs by an additional $2 million compared to the original feasibility study through technical refinements, including special treatment of hot spots

-- Completed project 12 months ahead of schedule and $300,000 under budget with one-team approach combining remediation expertise and construction services
+Completed project 12 months ahead of schedule and $300,000 under budget with one-team approach combining remediation expertise and construction services